 Drupal 7 Administration

 In the last chapter, we looked at changes to the Drupal 7 content management system.
-In this chapter, we will look into changes that have been made to the Administration interface within Drupal 7.
-In addition to displaying information about the new functionality that has been added to Drupal 7, we will also discuss areas where configuration options have been moved or renamed from Drupal 6 to Drupal 7.
+In this chapter, we will look into changes that have been made to the Administration interface in Drupal 7.
+In addition to discussing information about the new functionality that has been added to Drupal 7, we will also discuss areas where configuration options have been moved or renamed from Drupal 6 to Drupal 7.
+Some of the key changes include:

+The new administration toolbar so you can quickly access different areas of the site

+The administration overlay which allows you to administer your site without losing your place on the main site

+The new shortcut functionality which gives you immediate access to commonly used commands

+Installation of modules and themes directly from your site

+The new administrator role which allows you to easily give administrators full access to the site without having to maintain permissions each time a new module is installed

+And much more

 At the end of this chapter, you should be able to navigate the new Drupal 7 administration interface, leverage the new administration features in Drupal 7, and easily find all of your favourite features from Drupal 7.

-New Administration Interface
+New Administration interface

 The most obvious change for past Drupal administrators is the completely new administration interface.
 In addition to just looking different, the overall structure of the administration interface has been reworked.
 Although the new interface does take some getting used to if you have been working with Drupal for many years, the new interface is much more productive and presents information more clearly.
 Let's explore each section of the administration area before looking at each specific piece of functionality.

 Administration Toolbar

-The Administration Toolbar displays the major sections of the administration area and indicates which section is currently active.
+The Administration Toolbar displays the major sections of the administration area and indicates which section is currently active:

-Insert 1223_03_01_Admin_Toolbar.png
+Insert image 1223_04_01.png

 The Dashboard is a completely customizable page which allows you to set up your ideal interface for managing, monitoring, and maintaining your site.